Armed Forces of Croatia: Military assets

 The Croatian Armed Forces maintain a variety of military assets, including weapons, vehicles, aircraft, drones, ships, technology, radar systems, and infrastructure.
-Croatia has a robust defense industrial base due to its close partnership with the European Union and United States.
+Croatia has a robust defence industrial base due to its close partnership with the European Union and United States.
 The Croatian military is among the most technologically-advanced in Southeast Europe.
 Croatia signed Annex 1-B of the Dayton Agreement in 1996, establishing a regional notification and data exchange program for select military assets.
 The country is an emerging military supplier to NATO with many of its key military installations on the Adriatic Coast in active use by NATO and the United States Navy.
 Since Operation Sharp Guard in 1993, the territorial waters of Croatia have been a deterrence asset in Southern Europe for the Croatian Navy and NATO.

 The Croatian Army has some of the following military assets: 650 AFVs, around 150 pieces of artillery, 105 MLRSs, 75 tanks, and 25 SPGs.
 The Croatian Air Force has 12 Dassault Rafale F3-R fighter jets, 8 UH-60 Black Hawk helicopters, d10 Mi-171 combat-transport helicopters and 15 OH-58 Kiowa attack helicopters.
 The Croatian Navy has 30 ships, out of which five 60-80 metre fast attack craft are used in offensive capabilities.
-Following the 2022 Zagreb Tu-141 crash, the Croatian military promptly acquired surface-to-air missile (SAM) air defense systems Mistral and VL MICA.
+Following the 2022 Zagreb Tu-141 crash, the Croatian military promptly acquired surface-to-air missile (SAM) air defence systems Mistral and VL MICA.
 From 2024 to 2025, it purchased 50 Leopard 2A8 from Germany as well as additional Black Hawk helicopters, eight HIMARS rocket launchers and 89 Bradley M2A2 tanks from the United States.

 Croatia’s has material private sector involvement in the research and development of drone technology used by the Armed Forces.
 The military has tested Croatian-Estonian technology Vegvisir, a mixed reality digital mapping system that allows for ultra-low latency spatial visibility.
 It significantly expanded its military drone program through strategic procurements and domestic manufacturing of unmanned aerial vehicles (UAVs) in 2024.
 During the 1990s the military was known for its covert aerial surveillance drone program, later becoming one of the first countries to use armed drones in active warfare in 1993.
 Since 2025, it has a planned annual production of 500,000 combat drones as part of broader European and NATO rearmament.
 Croatian robotics company DOK-ING was contracted by German arms manufacturer Rheinmetall to produce an advanced reconnaissance drone fleet for NATO countries.
 In 2024, it purchased six armed Bayraktar TB2 drones from Turkey.

 Personnel

-In 2023, the Armed Forces had 15,900 members, of which 14,103 were active military personnel and 1,806 civil servants.
+As of 2024, the Armed Forces had 13,814 active military personnel with 17,352 reservists.
 Total available male manpower aged 16–49 numbers 1,035,712, of which 771,323 are technically fit for military service.
-Croatia used military conscription (for men aged 18 to 28) from 1991 to 2008, with conscription for all men aged 18 to 30 expected to resume in 2025.
+Croatia has had military conscription (for men aged 18 to 28) since 2025, previously enacted from 1991 to 2008.